-When it’s hot outside, your home should act as a safe haven, a cool oasis to avoid overbearing summer rays.
+When it’s summer, your home should act as a safe haven, a cool oasis to avoid overbearing heat.
 But keeping your space cool when temperatures reach above 80 degrees isn’t easy.
 Even with good blinds and landscaping that creates shade — when the sun comes in, it stays in.

 “The goal is to get your system under control, because no matter the season, you’re playing with a temperature differential,” says Troy Zdzieblowski, Neil Kelly Home Improvement Consultant.
 “Hot air is going to want to get to where it’s cold, like inside your house.
 If it’s cold outside, the hot air inside your house is going to try and escape.
 That’s the way the physics go.
 As a homeowner it’s crucial to eliminate the communication between the two.”